CVE-2025-62857 Overview

 Indicators of Compromise

-- Web server logs showing requests with XSS payload patterns targeting QuMagie endpoints
+- Web access logs containing requests with <script>, javascript:, or HTML event handler strings targeting QuMagie endpoints

 Detection Strategies